nsaje/dotfiles/server/apt/README.md

 production data to increase developers' confindence that the system is working correctly.
 They are run using readonly database users in order to avoid accidentally changing production data.

+A word of caution: although database access is restricted to readonly, REST API calls can still write data if the test user has write premissions.
+In order to avoid changing production data every user used in APT tests should be set up to only have write permissions to agencies and/or accounts created for this purpose.

 # Running the tests suite

 A custom django command `apt_test` in this app exists to run the suite or any specific test within